 Questions: For more information contact Yoko Silk at firstname.lastname@example.org; 503-278-1341.

-Note This event is part of a day-long celebration organized by Greening Wilkes.
+Note: This event is part of a day-long celebration organized by Greening Wilkes.
 Greening Wilkes is a collaborative project to engage the community surrounding Wilkes Park and Wilkes Natural Area to enhance and diversify green spaces throughout the neighborhood.
-Friends of Trees, Verde, Columbia Slough Watershed Council, Portland Parks & Recreation, and Portland Audubon have teamed up together to lead complementary events and outings for the local community to help in this habitat enhancement effort, learn about the amazing natural resources that are present, and help envision how the open spaces may add resilience and health to the community in the future.
+Friends of Trees, Verde, Columbia Slough Watershed Council, Portland Parks & Recreation, and Portland Audubon have teamed up together to offer free lunch, activities, and a nature walk after the stewardship event.
+You are welcome to join in any of these activities and stay until 2pm!

 Thank you for your interest in volunteering to keep Portland's natural area parks healthy, beautiful, and safe for people and wildlife!